n-Dame_Heritage

 for building cathedrals of knowledge in Heritage Science

-The research on cultural heritage makes the confrontation between material objects and multidisciplinary studies the arena for the production of collective knowledge.
-In the digital age, this is then a privileged framework for studying the collective analysis and interpretation of facts, objects and phenomena that bring together a new generation of data towards the construction of new scientific and cultural resources - our tomorrow’s heritage.
-How can one memorise these bundles of individual gazes converging on the same object of study?
-How can one analyse their dynamics of construction, of overlap and of fusion leading to new knowledge?
+Heritage research transforms the interaction between material objects and multidisciplinary studies into a dynamic arena for producing collective knowledge.
+In the digital age, this interaction becomes a privileged framework for the collective analysis and interpretation of facts, objects, and phenomena, gathering a new generation of data towards the construction of tomorrow’s scientific and cultural resources – our future heritage.
+A critical question arises: how can we capture and analyze the convergence of diverse individual perspectives on the same object of study?
+How can we examine their processes of construction, overlap, and fusion to reveal new knowledge?

-Host Institution: CNRS .
-Principal Investigator: Livio De Luca
+Principal Investigator: Livio De Luca Open In New

 news